 1 Hungarian wax pepper or yellow bell pepper, cored, seeded, and cut into very small pieces (or puréed into smooth paste using an immersion blender)

 Optional: 250 grams (1 cup) mild-tasting cheese, grated

 Step 1: Heat lard or oil in a large pot or Dutch oven over medium-high, then add minced onion and sauté until translucent, about 6-8 minutes.

 Step 2: Add pork and sear until it’s lightly browned, about 5-6 minutes.

 Step 3: Reduce heat to medium-low and stir in paprika, salt, freshly ground pepper, caraway seeds, minced garlic, and the small bits of tomato and yellow pepper.
-Add ½ cup water or chicken broth to almost cover the meat, place lid on pot and let it simmer for about 1 hour, until pork is tender.
+Add ½ cup water or chicken broth to almost cover the meat, place lid on pot and let it simmer until pork is tender, about 1 hour.

 Step 4: When meat is almost done, add uncooked rice to the pot, combine with meat and cover with 3 cups water or broth.
 Bring pot to a bare simmer and cook until rice is tender but not mushy, about 20 minutes.
 If the rice absorbed all liquid, add a bit more.
 Then turn off heat and let rice rest for 10 minutes.

 Step 5: Combine with butter and chopped parsley, taste for salt and pepper, and serve the bácskai rizses hús with a side of pickled vegetables.

 You can top the dish with a drizzle of grated cheese on top for an additional flavor boost.